Bhanuprasadgantela14/weather-application/readme.md

 ```
 https://github.com/Bhanuprasadgantela14/weather-application.git
 ```
 3. Open a terminal and navigate to the project directory.
+Then cd into frontend directory.
 ```
 cd frontend
 ```